 Whey protein is quickly absorbed by the body and put to use.

-Essentially, it contributes to suppressing appetite, reducing risk of cancer, diabetes, and heart disease and providing antioxidants.
+Essentially, it contributes to suppressing the appetite, reducing the risk of cancer, diabetes, heart disease, and providing antioxidants.

 It is found in yogurt, milk, cheese, and whey supplements.

 Whey provides quick energy making it a suitable pre and post workout protein.